DLibatique/LATN102-S20/notes/module-2-overview.md

 *videō*, *vidēre*, *vīdī*, *vīsus* - to see

 The first four words in the entry are referred to as **principal parts**.
 Principal parts give you the information necessary to recognize and produce any form of the verb.
+If we move from left to right:

-Our **first principal part** (moving from left to right), *videō*, indicates what the **1st person singular present active indicative** form of the word is.
+Our **first principal part**, *videō*, indicates what the **1st person singular present active indicative** form of the word is.
 In this case, it translates to "I see."

 *Vidēre*, **the second principal part**, indicates the **present active infinitive** form of the word and translates to "to see."
 This form provides two important pieces of information.
 First, it provides the **stem** (*vidē-*) that is used to create all of the present, imperfect, future forms of the verb (known as the **present system**).
 Second, in combination with the first principal part, it tells us the pattern (often referred to as a **conjugation**) that the verb will follow in creating different forms (more below).